Paul Pholeros was a man of imagination, vision and courage.

 Real work on real projects – Paul had very little time for “talkshops”, believing the “work is the advocacy”.
 The work/projects grew out of listening to and respecting the target community’s needs and capacities, always focussing on local training where possible.
 The advocacy was supported by data collected during the projects, that became evidence of the positive effects of the “survey/fix” approach, as opposed to “survey with no service”.

-He will be remembered publicly for his courage and success in driving programs to improve Indigenous housing and environmental living conditions in Australia, particularly through the organisation Healthabitat that he cofounded.
+He will be remembered publicly for his commitment and success in driving programs to improve Indigenous housing and environmental living conditions in Australia, particularly by leading the organisation Healthabitat that he cofounded.
 The principles were further applied to projects in countries such as USA and Nepal, South Africa, Bangladesh where Paul and local teams worked more specifically on plumbing and sanitation related projects.

 It was through these projects that Paul became linked to the International Association of Plumbing and Mechanical Officials (IAPMO) and WorldSkills.
 Working with these organisations he became involved in the Community Plumbing Challenges in Singapore, India and South Africa, believing strongly in the potential of the young participants – both being inspired by, and inspiring, them.